kelvinou01/food-delivery/README.md

 # Features
 ### Merchant app
+- Restaurant management
   - Create a restaurant, menus, and use different menus for specific times and days of the week.
   - Create or change menu items and item options.
   - Go on a holiday, and temporarily close the restaurant.
   - Pause taking orders for a specified amount of time, or resume business immediately from a pause.
+- Order management
   - Subscribe to incoming orders via WebSocket.
   - Indicate that an order is ready for pickup (i.e. finished cooking).
   - Delay or cancel an order.
   - Adjust an order item based on specific customer requests.

 ### Client app
+- Restaurant browsing
   - List restaurants.
   - Get restaurant details, including menu items, prices, reviews and average rating.
+- Making orders
   - Make a delivery or self-pickup order.
   - Cancel or confirm order received.
   - Write a review for a restaurant you've recently ordered from.

 ### Rider app
+- Session management
-- Start a new session (i.e. begin taking orders!).
+  - Start a new session (i.e. begin taking deliveries!).
   - End or extend the current session.
+- Making deliveries
   - List currently available delivery orders to take.
   - Accept a delivery request.
   - Confirm order pickup from restaurant.
   - Confirm successful delivery to client.
-- Cancel an order.
+  - Cancel a delivery.

 # Backend Design